 My name is Dre Hilton.
 I go by He/Him/His pronouns and I am currently a sophomore here at Olin.

-How does this community look remote compared to on campus; Is a question I started to think about recently after my first time seeing the admissions counselor in person for the first time since Candidate’s Weekend.
+How does this community look when remote, compared to being on campus; Is a question I started to think about recently after seeing the admissions counselor in person for the first time since Candidate’s Weekend.
 They said to me “WOW, you’re a sophomore now!
 I can’t believe it.
 How did this happen?”

 How did it happen?
 I was able to reflect on my past year at Olin after this conversation.